+Account Name

-Account Name Account Number
+Account Number

-Thank you for providing a written explanation for the US mailing/residential address referenced in your account files.
-By completing your IRS Form W-8 you are affirming that you are not a citizen or resident of the United States or other U.S. person for the purposes of U.S. tax law].
-Your account records, however, indicate that you have a mailing address/permanent residence address in the U.S. and/or a U.S. phone number.
-Because a U.S. address is an indication that you may be a U.S. resident for U.S. tax law purposes, we asked you to provide a written explanation of your US mailing/permanent residence address, which we now have on file.
-We would now be grateful if you would please:
+By completing your IRS Form W-8 you are affirming that you are not a citizen or resident of the United States or other U.S. person for the purposes of U.S. tax law.
+Your account records, however, indicate that you have a mailing address/ permanent residence address in the U.S. as a U.S. address is an indication that you may be a U.S. resident for U.S. tax law purposes, we would be grateful if you would please:

-- 1. Complete Part A; and - 2.
+- 1. Provide an explanation for the address in Part A below; and - 2.
 Complete the substantial presence test table in Part B below (if applicable); and - 3.
-As appropriate, complete the declaration in Part C OR Part D below. - 4.
-Mail the completed declaration or other required documents to your branch.
+As appropriate, complete the declaration in Part C OR Part D below.

+Please bring the completed declaration or other required documents, to your nearest HSBC branch where they will be processed by us.

-PART A - U.S. ADDRESS/U.S. PHONE NUMBER CLARIFICATION (Select one)
+PART A - U.S. ADDRESS EXPLANATION (Select one)